cardano-scaling/alba/design/design.md

 information, like a ledger snapshot, while malicious nodes cannot.

-Additionally, ALBA supports a *decentralized* setting where knowledge of the data elements is spread out across multiple provers;
+Additionally, ALBA supports a *decentralized* setting where knowledge of the data elements is spread out across multiple parties;
 some will send a message to an aggregator who in turn will produce a proof for the verifier.
 The primitive in this setting is called decentralized ALBA.
-Its main construction, called decentralized Telescope, provides a tradeoff between the proof size and the number of provers that communicate, leaving it up to protocol designers to make an optimal choice for their application.
+Its main construction, called decentralized Telescope, provides a tradeoff between the proof size and the number of parties that communicate, leaving it up to protocol designers to make an optimal choice for their application.